 • mileage and other requirements

-Civil celebrants are now required to operate under a Code of Conduct and undertake a minimum number of hours each year for personal and professional development.
+Civil celebrants are required to operate under a Code of Conduct and they must undertake and pay for a minimum number of hours each year for professional development.

 Most civil celebrants offer the full range of celebrant services:

 - support equipment (eg a battery operated PA system, as the main complaint about civil celebrants is that they are not heard by the guests).